shilad/rec-work-22/docs/index.md

 RecWork will bring together experts to engage in discussions around key challenges and open questions in the field.
 The workshop conversations will be captured through a **white paper outlining an agenda for recommender systems for the workplace** that will outline a forward-looking research agenda and serve as the foundation for future RecWork workshops.

+All participants will be asked to share a short (one page) position paper or extended abstract (three page) describing a topic of interest for workshop attendees prior to attending the workshop.

+**Important Dates**
+- Open question submissions deadline: September 4th, 2022.
+- Open questions submissions shared with participants: September 9, 2022.
+- Workshop date and time:Friday, September 23, 2022, 2pm to 5:30pm.

 *Organizers:*
 * [Joseph A. Konstan](https://konstan.umn.edu/), University of Minnesota, USA
 * [Ajith Muralidharan](https://www.linkedin.com/in/ajithmuralidharan/), LinkedIn Corporation, USA